 First the basics.
 We got married on 7/7/07, our exact two year anniversary of dating (which just happened to fall on a Saturday).
-Unfortunately 36,000 other couples picked the same exact date to get hitched, so we decided to make everything else about that day feel fresh, fun, and so very John & Sherry.
+Unfortunately 36,000 other couples picked the same exact date to get hitched, so we decided to do our best to make everything else about that day feel fresh, fun, and personal.
 And what could be more personal than hosting the 75 person affair in our own backyard?

-Just like everything else we do, our wedding was one giant DIY project.
-From the invitations and decor to the food and entertainment, we pulled out all the stops (without breaking the bank) by doing everything with our own four hands.
+Our wedding was pretty much one giant DIY project.
+From the invitations and decor to the food and entertainment, we personalized as much as we could (without breaking the bank) by doing everything with our own four hands.
 And because the event was at our home sweet home, we were able to put money that otherwise would have been spent decorating a venue into our own home improvements (gifts that kept on giving even years later).
 For example, we knew our old jagged patio was a tripping trauma waiting to happen…

 … so we invested some of our wedding money towards replacing the old slate patio with a new cobblestone paver version, which created the perfect place for a big wooden buffet table full of delicious gourmet eats and a grilling station for the chefs (John’s uncle and nephew) – who donned customized aprons that read: “You may now kiss the cook.”

-And not only did we need a flat surface for serving, we also wanted one for eating and entertaining, which is why we went on to pave our treacherous gravel driveway (where heels + gravel = yikes!).
+Not only did we need a flat surface for serving, we also wanted one for eating and entertaining, which is why we decided to pave our treacherous gravel driveway (heels + gravel = yikes!).

 The newly paved surface created the perfect place for grubbing as well as mugging for the photobooth that we rented for the occasion.
 We’ve never been so thankful to have such a huge driveway (with a spacious turnaround area in the back of the house which kept all of our partying private).
-And the added bonus that we haven’t had to weed our monstrous driveway since getting it paved (which used to take days) is one of the best wedding presents we could have given ourselves.
+And the added bonus is that we never had to weed our monstrous driveway again, which used to take days, so it was one of the best wedding presents we could have given ourselves.

-With our quirky save-the-date having broken the news, we turned to our invitation to set the mood.
-After all, an invite is one of the first tastes of an event that you give your guests so it’s the perfect time to establish the tone, the color scheme, etc. We wanted something elegant that still said “fun, garden wedding- leave your tie at home, mister.”
+After our save-the-date broke the news, we turned to our invitation to set the mood.
+After all, an invite is one of the first tastes of an event that you give your guests so it’s the perfect time to establish things like the tone and the color scheme.
+We wanted something elegant that still said “fun, garden wedding- leave your tie at home, mister.”
 So we designed and printed our own invites using a citrus-y yellow and green palette and brought it to life with a few graphic elements like lemon topiaries and buzzing bees.
 A not-so-typical wedding invitation for a not-so-typical wedding, no?
-Not to mention we packaged them (complete with an RSVP card, hotel info and directions) in bright lime green envelopes which we had the pleasure of hand addressing.
+Not to mention that we packaged them (complete with an RSVP card, hotel info, and directions) in bright lime green envelopes which we had the pleasure of hand addressing.
 Our hands hurt just thinking about it, but it was another personal touch that we just couldn’t pass up.

 We knew we had successfully set a light-hearted mood with our invite once the RSVP postcards starting rolling in with all sorts of notes written outside of the lines.
 We love them so much, we still have them all stacked on the console in our living room.
 And we enjoy perusing them every once in a while to reminisce (and appreciate our charming friends and family).
 Gotta love wedding keepsakes beyond the tried and true photo album.

 When all the “I Do”s were said and done, we still had one more bit of paperwork to take care of – the many thank you cards for our generous guests.
-And we couldn’t drop the ball now.
-So rather than a traditional folded note card, we ordered custom postcards that featured this artsy pic from the wedding itself (for less than the cost of regular stationery).
+Rather than a traditional card, we ordered custom postcards that featured this artsy pic from the wedding itself (for less than the cost of regular stationery).
 It was just another fun and personal way to help our lovely guests remember the event… and play “Where’s Waldo” by trying to locate their blurry head in the background.

 By choosing fruit over flowers (straight from the grocery store that morning) and going with centerpieces we could easily assemble ourselves (we’re talking ten minutes of arranging all of ‘em, tops), we saved hundreds while keeping things chic.
 The glass cylinders for the fruit centerpieces were from Michael’s for $3.99 a pop and we also snagged about 200 glass votives thanks to Craigslist – where a former bride sold them all for $30 after barely using ‘em herself.
 We even found festive lemon & lime paper napkins at Target and the punchy citrus print perfectly echoed our lemon and lime centerpieces (note: we may have over-purchased these – we used them for about two years after the wedding).